jkoschma/genexplain-platform/docs/source/Analysis_method_description.md

 interested in seeing the site models for particular TFs in the resulting composite modules, you have to make sure that such matrices are present in the selected profile.
-You can use one of the available TRANSFAC® profiles, or alternatively you can construct a customized profile; for details please see Section 20.1.3.
+You can use one of the available TRANSFAC® profiles, or alternatively you can construct a customized profile.

 The input form for this analysis is shown below: